Dave picture

 • US District Court of Appeals, 9th Circuit

-• US District Court, Central, CA
+• US District Court, Central District of California

-• US District Court, Northern, CA
+• US District Court, Northern District of California

 He has been a speaker and authored various articles on municipal law including the subjects of municipal investment, takings, economic development, casino gaming, mixed use development, government ethics and others.